jordw22/modflow_epa/terms and definitions.md

 - **Density dependent flow** (_See also_ Variable density flow):
 - **Diffusion**: Occurs because a solute tends to move away from regions of greater concentration toweards regions of lower concentration (Price).
-- **Discharge**: The rate of flow at a given moment in time, expresssed as volume per unit of time
+- **Discharge**: The rate of flow at a given moment in time, expresssed as volume per unit of time (Gary).
 	- [aquifer](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#a),
 	  [constant head](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#c),
 	  [drain](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#d),